micethatnurture/behavioral_enclosure/README.md

 # 🐭 Mouse Maternal Behavior Video Recording (Raspberry Pi) 🎥

 This repository contains a **Python-based video recording system** designed to run on a **Raspberry Pi** for **continuous 24/7 monitoring of mouse maternal behavior**.
-The system efficiently captures and saves high-quality video while embedding timestamps, ensuring precise behavioral analysis.
+The system captures and saves high-quality video while embedding timestamps.

 ## 🔥 Features
 ✅ **Continuous Video Capture** – Records 24/7 and saves video in `.mkv` format with timestamps.